18F/analytics.usa.gov/README.md

 The development settings assume data is available at `http://localhost:3000`.

-If also working off of local data, e.g. using `analytics-reporter`, you will need to make the data available over HTTP and CORS.
-It's recommended to use the Node module `serve`:
+If also working off of local data, e.g. using `analytics-reporter`, you will need to make the data available over HTTP _and_ through CORS.

+Various tools can do this.
+This project recommends using the Node module `serve`:

 ```bash
 npm install -g serve